EvillDeadSpace/IPI-Smart-Academic-System/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📞 Contact

 For any inquiries, please reach out to:
 - Email: info@ipi-akademija.ba
-- Phone: +387 35 258 454